 - 1. This Competition comprises, with the same speed, two courses, identical or different, either in track or in number of obstacles or in the dimensions of the obstacles.
 Each Athlete must participate with the same Horse.
 Athletes, who have been eliminated or who have retired during the first round, may not take part in the second round and may not be placed. - 2.
 All the Athletes have to take part in the first round.
-The following go forward to the second round according to the conditions of the Schedule: - 2.1 either all Athletes or; - 2.2 a limited number of Athletes (either a percentage or a set number of Athletes, in any case at least 25% the exact percentage to be mentioned in the Schedule) return for the second round in accordance with their placing in the first round (Penalties and time or Penalties only, according to the conditions of the Schedule);the exact percentage or number of Athletes to return for the second round is to be mentioned in the Schedule. - 2.2.1 in any case, when If the first round is not against the clock, all Athletes tied on Penalties for first place, plus any Athletes tied on Penalties for the last qualification place, return for the second round even if this is not mentioned in the Schedule.
+The following go forward to the second round according to the conditions of the Schedule: - 2.1 either all Athletes or; - 2.2 a limited number of Athletes (either a percentage or a set number of Athletes, in any case at least 25%) return for the second round in accordance with their placing in the first round (Penalties and time or Penalties only, according to the conditions of the Schedule);the exact percentage or number of Athletes to return for the second round is to be mentioned in the Schedule. - 2.2.1 If the first round is not against the clock, all Athletes tied on Penalties for first place, plus any Athletes tied on Penalties for the last qualification place, return for the second round even if this is not mentioned in the Schedule.